Team

 Dr. Kevin Neumann (Principal Investigator)

 In 2018, Kevin obtained his PhD at the University of Edinburgh in Scotland, under the supervision of Professor Mark Bradley.
 In his PhD, Kevin was working on tetrazine-mediated drug activation chemistry and on glycopolymers for high-affinity lectin-binding.
 After his PhD studies, Kevin worked as a postdoctoral fellow on a project that investigated radiotherapy-mediated prodrug activation in collaboration with clinicians of the Royal School of Veterinary Studies in Edinburgh.
 In 2018, Kevin joined the group of Jeffrey Bode as postdoctoral fellow at ETH Zurich, Switzerland.
 Here, he worked on the total chemical synthesis of proteins.
 In 2021, Kevin started as an assistant professor in the Systems Chemistry Department at the IMM, Radboud University in Nijmegen.
-His research focuses on innovative new principles for drug activation/delivery and the synthesis of biomacromolecules.
+His research focuses on precision chemistry, specifically, assembling (bio)macromolecular architectures with the highest possible molecular precision to drive innovations in medicine and at the bio-interface.
+As part of this research ambition, his group develops highly selective click chemistry tools, new synthetic methodologies to label complex biomolecules and rethinks polymer designs and synthesis routes, ultimately intertwining the fields of bioorganic and macromolecular chemistry with chemical biology (MacroChemBio).

 Memberships:

-• Early Career Advisory Board Member of Tetrahedron Letters and Tetrahedron (2022 – present)
+• Early Career Advisory Board Member of Tetrahedron Letters and Tetrahedron (2022 – 2024)

 Lab Members